evanca/quick-portfolio/projects/icad_demos/icad_demos.md

 The following is an example sonification with this framework.
 It represents good weather slight chance of rain above average traffic and few free bikes:

 - [Full framework sonification](/audio/smart_city/Full Son/Smart City ML Sonification.mp3)

+### The Outputs
+This project resulted in a large body of outputs across a range of disciplines.
+Some of these explored the [technical](/papers/Roddy.pdf) aspects of the frameworks created while others considered the [aesthetic](http://www.ucd.ie/mustwork2016/t4media/MusTWork_2016_Proceedings.pdf), [theoretical](https://link.springer.com/chapter/10.1007/978-3-319-73374-6_12) and [social](https://impakter.com/technology-trends-transforming-the-world/) dimensions involved this research project.

+You can read our recent ICAD 2021 paper here:

+<iframe frameborder="0" src="https://drive.google.com/file/d/1uL_GeuWMenjJnn2SgdbKfVwvD0_n5Hgm/preview" style="height: 500px; width: 600px;"></iframe>